Michelle Obama's Success and Achievements in Timeline

 2014: Siena College Ranking

-In 2014, Michelle Obama was ranked 5th-best out of 39 American first ladies in a survey conducted by the Siena College Research Institute, which assessed first ladies based on various criteria.
+In 2014, Michelle Obama was ranked 5th-best out of 39 American first ladies in a Siena College Research Institute survey that assessed them based on criteria like background, value to the country, intelligence, and leadership.

-In May 2015, Michelle Obama was again honored with the Jerald Washington Memorial Founders' Award, accepting with Jill Biden.
+In May 2015, Michelle Obama was again honored with the Jerald Washington Memorial Founders' Award by the National Coalition for Homeless Veterans (NCHV), accepting with Jill Biden.

 2018: Most Admired Woman